-While feeding birds can be a year-round joy, many hummingbirds are migratory and it isn't necessary to offer nectar when the birds aren't around.
-The seasonal habits of hummingbirds vary in different areas, however, and many factors can affect when these birds bring their sweet appetites to the yard, including:
+While feeding birds can be a year-round joy, many hummingbirds are migratory.
+It isn't necessary to offer nectar when the birds aren't around.
+The seasonal habits of hummingbirds vary depending on the region, climate, and migration.

-- Location: Some southern and coastal regions of the United States and Mexico, as well as much of the Caribbean and South America, are home to hungry hummingbirds year-round.
-In those areas, there is no best time to start feeding hummingbirds, and anytime is a good time to put out nectar feeders.
-In other regions, the best time to put out hummingbird feeders depends on the season and local hummingbird populations.
+Some southern and coastal regions of the United States and Mexico, as well as much of the Caribbean and South America, are home to hungry hummingbirds year-round.
+In those areas, anytime is a good time to put out nectar feeders.
+In other regions, the best time to put out hummingbird feeders depends on the time of year and local hummingbird population.

 While the exact dates to put out hummingbird feeders can vary, these birds do tend to be reliable in their migration patterns and when they start visiting feeders.

-- Year-Round Feeding: Offer hummingbird feeders all year long in areas where these birds are non-migratory or where overwintering hummingbirds join residents during the winter months.
+Offer hummingbird feeders all year long in areas where these birds are non-migratory or where overwintering hummingbirds join residents during the winter months.
 Birders along the Pacific coast of the United States and southern British Columbia can feed hummers all year.
-The Rio Grande Valley area of south Texas and along the southern Texas coast, southern and central Florida, and southeastern Arizona are also year-round hummingbird hotspots.
-In the Caribbean and Central and South America where many hummingbirds do not migrate, year-round feeding is also ideal.
+The Rio Grande Valley area of south Texas and along the southern Texas coast, south and central Florida, and southeastern Arizona are also year-round hummingbird hotspots.
+In the Caribbean and Central and South America, where many hummingbirds do not migrate, year-round feeding is also ideal.

-- February / March: Hummingbird migration begins early in the southern United States.
-Areas in the deep south, including northern Florida and southern Georgia, can put out hummingbird feeders as soon as mid- to late February or very early March and expect to be visited by the first arriving migrants.
+Hummingbird migration begins early in the southern United States.
+Areas in the Deep South, including north Florida and south Georgia, can put out hummingbird feeders as soon as the middle to late February or early March and expect to be visited by the first arriving migrants.

-- March / April: Early migrating hummingbirds that are heading to breeding grounds further north begin appearing in the central United States as early as mid- to late March and early April.
-Ruby-throated hummingbirds and rufous hummingbirds will appreciate feeders up early in these regions.
+Early migrating hummingbirds that are heading to breeding grounds further north begin appearing in the central United States as soon as the middle to late March and early April.
+Ruby-throated hummingbirds and rufous hummingbirds will appreciate feeders in these regions.

-- May / June: In the furthest northern reaches of hummingbird ranges, the birds do not arrive until later in spring or very early summer.
-In the central Canadian range of the calliope hummingbird or the Alaskan territory of the rufous hummingbird, waiting until mid-May or very early June to put out hummingbird feeders isn't necessarily too late.
+In the furthest northern reaches of hummingbird ranges, the birds do not arrive until late spring or early summer.
+In the central Canadian range of the calliope hummingbird or the Alaskan territory of the rufous hummingbird, you can wait until mid-May or very early June to put out hummingbird feeders.
 Birders should always be on the lookout for earlier arrivals, however, and get the feeders ready to serve them.

 Regional Clues for Feeding Hummingbirds

-- Arriving migrating birds, particularly warblers, buntings, and other neotropical migrants
+- Other migrating birds arrive, particularly warblers, buntings, and other neotropical migrants

+- Review your records in a birding journal about previous years' arrival dates.
 Hummingbirds, like most migrant birds, can be very predictable with their arrival and departure dates.
-While there may be a few days' variation from year to year, learning when these birds migrate is the best way to judge when to get those nectar feeders ready.
+Expect a few days of variation from year to year.

 Better Early Than Late